The TCPIP nagle algorithm can slow down network

 - Some additions to the above statement:

-- If the application doing socket communication uses the socket option TCP_NODELAY, then it will override the default delayed ACK frequency.
+- If the application doing socket communication uses the socket option TCP_NODELAY, then it will disable the nagle algorithm but not the delayed ACK.

 - If all of the upload bandwidth is already used (easy if slow connection), then then disabling delayed ACK will lower performance because it will generate even more upload traffic.